blackfireio/documentation/recommendations/php/symfony-sub-requests-should-be-replaced-by-esi-in-production.rst

 a very convenient way to `embed controllers in a template`_.

 However, performing sub-requests can increase the response time of the application significantly.
-Therefore, the application should not make any sub- request in the production server.
+Therefore, the application should not make any sub-request in the production server.
 Instead, sub-requests should be served by a reverse proxy such as `Varnish`_ using `ESI`_ (Edge Side Includes), which allows to define a separate caching strategy for each sub-request.